jsanti1975on/jas.digital.tools/marinaDB'-Change/other.md

     MsgBox "An error occurred while saving the note.", vbCritical, "Error" End Sub

+Private Sub cmdSubmit_Click()
+    ' Call the SubmitTenantData subroutine when the button is clicked SubmitTenantData
+End Sub
+Private Sub SubmitTenantData()
+    Dim sh As Worksheet
+    Dim iRow As Long
+    Dim slipNumber As String
+    Dim noteText As String

+    ' Get the slip number from the form slipNumber = Me.txtSlipNumber.Value

+    ' Validate the slip number
+    If Not IsValidSlipNumber(slipNumber) Then
+        Exit Sub ' If validation fails, exit the subroutine End If

+    ' Get the note text from the form noteText = Me.txtNotes.Value

+    ' Validate the length of the note {^_^}LOOKEY_FLAG since we know the max limit was reached this procedure was not called.
+65 changed to 200 on 10-18-2024

+    If Len(noteText) > 200 Then
+        MsgBox "The note exceeds the maximum allowed length of 200 characters.", vbExclamation, "Character Limit Reached" Exit Sub ' Exit the subroutine if the note is too long End If

+    On Error GoTo ErrorHandler ' Enable error handling

+    Set sh = ThisWorkbook.Sheets("TenantLogger")
+    iRow = [CountA(TenantLogger!A:A)] + 1

+    ' Try to write data to the worksheet
+    With sh
+        .Cells(iRow, 1).Value = iRow - 1                                           ' Save Number
+        .Cells(iRow, 2).Value = Me.cmbNoteType                                     ' Note Type (from memory)//8/29/24 update code not call from memory changed back to default
+        .Cells(iRow, 3).Value = slipNumber                                         ' Slip Number
+        .Cells(iRow, 4).Value = Me.cmbSubject.Value                                ' Subject
+        .Cells(iRow, 5).Value = Me.cmbSpecialist.Value                             ' Specialist
+        .Cells(iRow, 6).Value = Now()                                              ' Timestamp
+        .Cells(iRow, 7).Value = noteText                                           ' Notes
+    End With

+    ' Display confirmation message
+    MsgBox "Data has been successfully submitted for Slip Number " & slipNumber & ".", vbInformation, "Submission Confirmed"

+    ' Unload the form after submission is confirmed Unload Me

+    ' Optionally, make the Excel application visible again Application.Visible = True

+    Exit Sub ' Exit to avoid triggering the error handler after successful completion

+ErrorHandler:
+    MsgBox "An error occurred while submitting the data.
+Please check the Slip Number and try again.", _ vbCritical, "Error"
+End Sub

 ' Initialize form on load
 Private Sub UserForm_Initialize()
     cmdReset_Click ' Reset form on initialize
 End Sub

 ```